IsaacIzy/WooperBot/README.md

 # WooperBot

-Custom bot for the best server on the internet wowee
+Discord bot for the best server on the internet wowee

-## How to use it?
-IDK still figuring it out
+Based on the Sapphire discord.js bot framework to minimize boilerplate and reinventing the wheel